 293 Complaints – Not upheld

 Match.com’s ad, starring a lesbian couple kissing passionately, appears again in our list of most complained about ads.
-We received similar complaints last year, when it was number three on our list, about whether the ad was too sexually explicit for children to see.
-We ruled then that the ad did not cross the line.
+The ASA received similar complaints last year, when it was number three on our list, about whether the ad was too sexually explicit for children to see.
+It ruled then that the ad did not cross the line.
 Over the two years, the ad has attracted almost 1,200 complaints.

 5 McDonald’s Restaurants Ltd